JOMI logo

 CHAPTER 28

 So we've completed our minimally invasive esophagectomy.
 I thought it was a very uneventful operation.
 Technically, I thought it went extremely well.
 We had no difficulty in the abdomen mobilizing things.
-I think we're able demonstrate all the key pom - the key components to the abdominal portion of dissection, including the sequence of steps that we tend to use to work our way through the abdomen.
+I think we were able demonstrate all the key pom - the key components to the abdominal portion of dissection, including the sequence of steps that we tend to use to work our way through the abdomen.
 In the chest, we got nicely above the azygos vein.
-Our treatment was primarily at the GE junction and maybe a little bit above, so we had a nice wide margin up above the azygos vein, and as I commented intraoperatively, I think the higher we go, the better functional result these patients often will get from a reflex perspective.
+Her treatment was primarily at the GE junction and maybe a little bit above, so we had a nice wide margin up above the azygos vein, and as I commented intraoperatively, I think the higher we go, the better functional result these patients often will get from a reflux perspective.
 I thought the anastomosis went well.
 We used two purse-string sutures, which is our typical approach.
 The conduit sat quite nicely under no tension, and it looked very healthy at the completion of the operation.
 We completed a nice lymph node dissection, and really, I thought it was about as straightforward an operation that - that we could hope for in this patient.
 Fortunately, we saw no evidence of - of disease elsewhere as we inspected her abdomen and her chest.
+I will comment a little bit on her treatment in that she appeared to have a little bit more in the sense of fibrosis and radiation changes at her GE junction, and things were a little bit more adherent to the hiatus when we were able to take a little edge of muscle with the dissection plane to get that all out.
+I think the amount of fibrotic radiation changes you see after neoadjuvant treatment is highly variable.
+She does seem to have a little bit more than most but did not appear to be an impediment to us getting the operation done today.